magdaaniol/multiclinsum_tutorial/tutorial/tutorial.md

 * **Clinical completeness:** Does it include all critical information?
 * **Conciseness:** Is it succinct and to the point?

 For this I created a custom Prodigy UI, that would allow me to compare the model generated summaries with the human made summaries from MultiClinSum dataset and the source document.
-To prevent clogging the UI with multiple sets of `choice` blocks, I used Prodigy's `pages` UI that allows for convenient switching between the 3 evaluation aspects:
+To prevent clogging the UI with multiple sets of `choice` blocks, I used Prodigy's [`pages`](https://prodi.gy/docs/api-interfaces#pages) UI that allows for convenient switching between the 3 evaluation aspects:
 ![Description](images/evaluation_ui.png)

-It's important to note that these criteria are subjective and tied to my specific goal for the summaries.
+It's important to note that these criteria are subjective and tied to **my specific goal** for the summaries.
+There's no such thing as a "good summary" in an abstract, ideal sense.
+The question is always good _for what_.
 A practicing clinician prioritizing differential diagnoses might choose different aspects, while a billing specialist would focus on another set entirely.
-This context-dependency is precisely why off-the-shelf metrics often fail. `Matt: There's no such thing as a "good summary" in an abstract, ideal sense.
-The question is always good _for what_.
-General metrics can distinguish totally irrelevant outputs from okay ones, but to get from "okay" to "good" you need something application-specific.`
+This context-dependency is precisely why off-the-shelf metrics often fail.
+General metrics can distinguish totally irrelevant outputs from okay ones, but to get from "okay" to "good" you need something application-specific.

-## Step 2: Synthesizing Human Feedback with an LLM Assistant
+## Step 2: Synthesizing human feedback with an LLM Assistant

 After analysing 30 summaries I had an idea of what aspects were missing from the baseline DSPy Program but I now needed to translate that fragmentary, qualitative feedback into concrete improvements to the metric function to make sure the DSPy optimizer "climbs the right hill".
 A powerful feature of the upcoming **Prodigy-DSPy plugin** is the ability to use an LLM to analyze this feedback and provide concrete advice for improving your metric.